ScottGibb/LED-Strip-Controller-Manifest/README.md

 ## Prototypes in Action

-The first prototype to be built from the Project is the lights that were used for my Server Rack and shelves.
+The prototype to be built from the Project is the lights that were used for my Server Rack and shelves.
 This is where the project started as I needed a lighting solution for my CNC and Prusa I3 Mk3s 3d printer.
 The result of this is shown below:

 ![Server Rack Lights](docs/Server_Rack_Lights.jpg)
 ![Server Rack Lights](docs/Server_Rack_Lights_Mulit_Coloured.jpg)

 ## Installation

 As for installing the repo tool, please refer to the [repo tool documentation](https://gerrit.googlesource.com/git-repo/+/master/README.md#download-repo).
 For creating the project files and interacting with the source code, we use this repo tool as follows:

 ```bash
 # Create a directory for the project
 mkdir LEDStripController